Section 803 Naming and Renaming of Physical Facilities

 8. Name Removal Process.
 The removal of a name from a facility must not be undertaken lightly, and it must be approached with respect for the considered judgments of the past, especially when exercised by the contemporaries of an honoree, and with an awareness of the fallibility of our own judgments.
 Consideration of renaming must include, at a minimum, the following:

 a.
-Proposals for removal of names from physical facilities shall be brought to the Board of Trustees by the Chancellor at the discretion of a campus President or Law School Dean after a campus-level review process, including soliciting perspectives from diverse stakeholders and public comment, has completed and identified the grounds for removal.
+Proposals for removal of names from physical facilities shall be initiated by the President after a campus-level review process, including soliciting perspectives from diverse stakeholders and public comment, has completed and identified the grounds for removal.
 The review team or task force shall present their findings and recommendation in a formal, written report to the respective President or Law School Dean.